tayganr/purviewlab/modules/module11.md

 An integration runtime (IR) is compute infrastructure that Azure Purview uses to power data scan across different network environments.
 These integration runtimes come in different flavors.
 One of them is a self-hosted integration runtime (SHIR), which is typically used to scan data sources in more complex environments, such on-premises networks or virtual networks.
 The installation of a self-hosted integration runtime needs on a virtual machine.

-In this lab you'll learn how to make use a self-hosted integrastion runtime agent.
+In this lab you'll learn how to make use a self-hosted integration runtime agent.
 You'll learn how to install a self-hosted integration runtime, register and scan an on-premise SQL server.

 ## :thinking: Prerequisites